wolfpup-software/jackrabbit-js/README.md

 This is suspect.

-Instead, what I've observed (especially in the JS domain) is a philosophically dogmatic approach to tests that pollutes any / every build system.
+Instead, what I've observed (especially in the JS domain) is a philosophically dogmatic approach to testing that pollutes any / every build system.

 Jackrabbit is an attempt to abstract a test runner from first principles.